OpenDataology/website/content/en/docs/distributions/azure/authentication-oidc.md

             serverCertificate: /etc/istio/ingressgateway-certs/tls.crt
     {{< /highlight >}}

-1. Expose Kubeflow with a load balancer service:
+1. Expose OpenDataology with a load balancer service:

-    To expose Kubeflow with a load balancer service, change the type of the `istio-ingressgateway` service to `LoadBalancer`.
+    To expose OpenDataology with a load balancer service, change the type of the `istio-ingressgateway` service to `LoadBalancer`.

     ```shell
     kubectl patch service -n istio-system istio-ingressgateway -p '{"spec": {"type": "LoadBalancer"}}'